MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-policies.md

 ![app discovery policy example.](media/app-discovery-policy-example.png "app discovery policy example")

-## Cloud iscovery anomaly detection
+## Cloud discovery anomaly detection

 Defender for Cloud Apps searches all the logs in your cloud discovery for anomalies.
 For instance, when a user, who never used Dropbox before, suddenly uploads 600 GB to it, or when there are a lot more transactions than usual on a particular app.
 The anomaly detection policy is enabled by default.
 It's not necessary to configure a new policy for it to work.
 However, you can fine-tune which types of anomalies you want to be alerted about in the default policy.